Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ###How to Add Authentication to Your Application

-In summary, these steps are taken:
+Perform the following steps to add authentication to your app:

- - Create an instance of the *Authentication* constructor;
+ - Create an instance of the `auth.Authentication` constructor;
- - Execute the use method with UAA credentials;
+ - Execute the `use` method with UAA credentials;
- - Add the ***ensureAuthenticated*** middleware to the routes that need to be secure.
+ - Add the `ensureAuthenticated` middleware to the routes that need to be secure.